the-coding-pie/notes_app/README.md

 - `React Alert` package for showing Toast messages (frontend)
 - `Redux` for managing state (frontend)
 - `React Router` for routing (frontend)
-- Database - `SQLite3` but you can easily plug and use the DB of your choice.
+- Database - `SQLite3`.
+But you can easily plug and use the DB of your choice.

 ## Description